SonuKumar7065/VOIS_AICTE_Oct2025_MajorProject_SonuKumar/README.md

 ---

 ## Dataset
-The dataset used in this project contains Netflix content information, including:
+The dataset contains Netflix content information, including:

 - **Title** – Name of the content
 - **Category** – Movie or TV Show
 - **Director** – Director(s) of the content
 - **Cast** – Main cast
 - **Country** – Country of production
-- **Date Added / Release Date** – When the content was added
+- **Release Date** – When the content was added
 - **Rating** – Age rating of the content
 - **Duration** – Duration of the content
 - **Type** – Genre or content type